Poundworld: History

 The chain originated in 1974, when Christopher Edwards Sr. set up a market stall in his home town of Wakefield.
 He initially set up a multi-price store called "Bargain Centre", before switching to a single-price format in 1997, trading as "Everything £1" at 58, Westgate, Bradford.
 Edwards renamed the chain "Poundworld" in 2003.

 From the onset of the recession that started in 2007, Poundworld expanded rapidly.
 Its sales grew by 42% between 2010 and 2011, and increased by 55%, with revenues of £200m, in 2012.
 Its expansion meant that the company required larger premises, and it relocated its head offices to the largest unit in Yorkshire's main warehousing and distribution base.
 It also opened an overseas office in Shanghai during this period.

 In October 2013, Poundworld partnered with the Marie Curie Cancer Care charity, which it had already supported during 2013's Great Daffodil Appeal.
 To date, the company has raised in excess of £900,000 to help care for those (and their families) living with a terminal illness.

 In November 2013, Poundworld opened its first multi-price retail store, in Walsall, under the name Bargain Buys.
 Bargain Buys was originally named (and briefly traded as) Discount UK, with the name change allowing the chain to compete more closely with its rivals in the market.
 The company planned to open a further 100 stores in the next three years.

-In July 2014, the store secured a £26m loan from Santander to finance its stated aim of increasing its approximately 240 stores by 40 or 50 a year for the next three years, and to strengthen its overseas supply chain from where about 30% of its supplies are sourced.
+In July 2014, the store secured a £26m loan from Santander for two purposes: to finance its stated aim of increasing its approximately 240 stores by 40 or 50 a year for the next three years; and to strengthen its overseas supply chain, whence about 30% of its supplies was sourced.